Dual Diagnosis Treatment

 Regardless of whether the psychiatric condition was a factor in the substance abuse or the substance abuse gave rise to the psychiatric condition, treating dual diagnosis patients provides a challenge, but not an insurmountable one.
 Many treatment centers are equipped to handle the issue or even specialize in dual diagnosis rehab.

 If you feel you might be suffering from a dual diagnosis of substance abuse and a psychiatric condition, you can find treatment that will meet your recovery needs.
-For immediate assistance in finding a reputable dual diagnosis addiction treatment center call for help toll-free at 1-888-744-0069.
+For immediate assistance in finding a reputable co-occurring disorders addiction treatment center call for help toll-free at 1-888-744-0069Who Answers?.
 Treatment support advisors are standing by to take your confidential call.

 Examples of Psychiatric Disorders Often Diagnosed with Substance Use Disorders